Divyanshi2408/Ecommerce_site/README.md

 ## 🤝 Contributing
 Contributions are welcome!
 Feel free to submit a pull request.

-## 📜 License
-This project is licensed under the MIT License.

 ## 📩 Contact
-For any inquiries, reach out to: your-email@example.com
+For any inquiries, reach out to: divyanshipal2808@gmail.com

 Happy Coding! 🚀